framely/community/docs/guide/are-you-ready.md

-# Who is this for
+# Who do you need
 Most existing chatbot platforms adopt a flow-based approach to define CUI, making them imperative in nature.
 These platforms are mainly designed to help developers or coders.
 OpenCUI, on the other hand, is a high-ceiling, low-code, declarative platform due to its type-grounded nature.
 Therefore, it is primarily designed for product managers.

 ## Product manager: interaction logic